survivejs/webpack-book/manuscript/output/02_multiple_pages.md

 });
 ```

-If you generate a build (`npm run build`), you should notice that something is different compared to the first multiple page build you did.
-Instead of two manifest files, you can find only one.
-If you examine it, you notice it contains references to all files that were generated.

-Studying the entry specific files in detail reveals more.
-You can see that they point to different parts of the manifest.
-The manifest runs different code depending on the entry.
-Multiple separate manifests are not needed.
+If you generate a build (`npm run build`), you should notice that something is different compared to the first multiple page build.
+Instead of two manifest files, there's only one.
+Because of the new setup, the manifest contains references to all of the bundles that were generated.
+In turn, the entry specific files point to different parts of the manifest and the manifest runs different code depending on the entry.
+Multiple separate manifests are not therefore needed.

 ### Pros and Cons